Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: Introduction

-Our research was motivated by a recent project at the Institute of Employment Research (IAB) in Germany that added detailed geographical information to the Integrated Employment Biographies (IEB), a rich administrative data source at the IAB.
-The institute is currently investigating strategies for providing access to these data for external researchers without compromising the confidentiality of the individuals included in the database (whether the datasets will be disseminated to the scientific community or access will be granted onsite only still needs to be decided at this stage).
-The results presented in this paper are part of this endeavor and all evaluations of the synthesizers are conducted using a subset of variables from these data.
+Our work was motivated by a recent project at the Institute for Employment Research (IAB) in Germany that added detailed geographical information to the Integrated Employment Biographies (IEB), a rich administrative data source.
+The IAB is investigating strategies for providing data access for external researchers.
+The results presented in this work are part of this endeavor, and all evaluations of the synthesizers are conducted using a subset of variables from these data.

+Our extensive evaluation studies suggest that the categorical CART synthesizer outperforms the other two in terms of preserving the analytical validity.
+However, disclosure risks are substantially higher.
+Assuming the data disseminating agency is not satisfied with the level of protection, we evaluate three strategies for further reducing the disclosure risks when using categorical CART synthesizers: i) aggregating the geocoding information before synthesis; ii) synthesizing additional variables in the dataset; and iii) modifying the complexity parameter -- a tuning parameter in CART models.
+We show that synthesizing additional variables in the dataset is the preferred strategy for addressing the risk-utility trade-off in practice.
+We summarize our findings and leave the detailed results in the online supplement.